SUNDAY SCHOOL & WORSHIP SERVICE

 What is walking in like?

 Someone will greet you if you come in the main entrance.
 You can hang up your coat and check out the place.
 Please stop at our visitor's table by the front door and sign our guest book!
-You can make yourself a name tag at the long table in the hallway.
 You can bring your little ones to the nursery if desired.
 When you walk into the sanctuary (where the seats are), someone will give you a bulletin with our church announcements, Sometimes it will have an outline of the sermon so you can follow along and fill in the blanks.
 If you have a wheel chair, you can park your chair at the end of an aisle or in the back.

 What is the worship service like?